fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 - **Newly Created Node**: Set up a new node specifically for this purpose.
 This node should be dedicated solely to syncing with the network and should not serve any other function, such as RPC, Sentry, or Validator.

-## 3. Stop the Node at Desired Time:
+## 3. Stop the Node at Desired Time or Wait for Halt:

 Stop the node at the desired time to capture the state at a specific block height.

+> During the official upgrade process, the network will temporarily halt to perform a self-update.
+> - All connected nodes
+> will pause at the same block height until they are upgraded.
-The last block height at the time of stopping the node will be used to export the genesis state.
+> - The latest halted state will be used to export the genesis
+> state.
+> - After the restart, all nodes wishing to reconnect **must** match the new network parameters.

 ## 4. Not mandatory but HIGHLY recommended: Backup your node:

 Strictly speaking this step is **NOT** mandatory, it is just for safety reasons if something goes wrong.

 ```shell
 cp -rp ~/.fetchd ~/.fetchd_0.11.3_backup
 ```

 ## 5. Export `genesis.json` File:

 Execute the following command to export the `genesis.json` file at the latest block height using the **current** `fetchd v0.11.3` version:

 ```bash